Kian-Wee/ROS_helper_functions/README.md

 position_benchmark - benchmark 2 positional sources to check accuracy (ie measured vs ground truth)

+message_generator - generates output message at a topic with random noise

 ## Borealis specific

 mock_multiplexer(depreciated) - used to control multiple drone input sources into one output